oddbit-project/pokie/docs/tutorial/tutorial.md

 To fully bootstrap the application, three components are required: the configuration container (a *ShallowContainer* instance), the module list to be instantiated, and the factory list to be initialized.

+It is recommended the bootstrap itself is built inside a factory function with the name *build_pokie()*; by encapsulating all the initialization within a single identified function, we can provide a clean application context to run unit tests.

 The typical sequence of operations (both explicit and implicit) of a Pokie application is: